jasonaaronwilson/c-armyknife-lib/docs/comet-vm-assembler.md

     multiple_labels_at_the_same_address_is_supported:
     add r19,r0,r0

-    ; Naturally assembler like to have different "sections" for code ; and data so that code can be write protected.
+    ; Like other assemblers, you can have different "sections" for ; code and data so that code and read-only data can be write ; protected or marked for no execution, etc.
     .data
     my_object:
     .byte 10 12 34

+    ; But wait, there is more.
+You can embed scheme code!

+    (define %tmp0 r1)
+    (define %tmp1 r2)
+    (define %tmp2 r3)
+    (define %tmp3 r4)

+    (define (clear-scratch-registers)
+      (list (list mov %tmp0 r0)
+            (list mov %tmp1 r0)
+            (list mov %tmp2 r0)
+            (list mov %tmp3 r0)))

+    some_routine:
+    (clear-scratch-registers)
+    add %tmp1 r12 r19
+    imm %tmp2 0xf0f0
+    xor %tmp1 %tmp1 %tmp2
 ```

 However this assembler includes the ability to evaluate comet-vm